Breaking the Trend: How to Avoid Cherry-Picked Signals: Introduction

 {It is also possible to determine the set of parameters that maximizes the theoretical Sharpe ratio—this is known as the theoretical optimal Sharpe ratio, as opposed to the common empirical optimum obtained through backtesting.}

-{A theoretical Sharpe ratio is always interesting if the model deriving the returns is realistic enough, as it allows validat{\clb ing} and optimiz{\clb ing} a strategy without the risk of overfiting.}
+{A theoretical Sharpe ratio is always interesting if the model deriving the returns is realistic enough, as it allows validat{\clb ing} and optimiz{\clb ing} a strategy without the risk of overfitting.}

 {The main objective of this paper is to empirically validate the theoretical Sharpe ratio model proposed by \cite{Grebenkov} and therefore their assumption to model trends as gaussian mean reversion stochastic processes with only one time scale.}